 Another probabilistic approach was proposed in [25-27], where the transition density measure of circuit activity was introduced.
 An algorithm was also presented for propagating the transition density into the circuit.
 This approach does not make a zero-delay assumption and makes only the spatial independence assumption, as will be discussed in more detail in section 4.
+Nevertheless, the result of this independence assumption is to make the computed density values insensitive to the internal circuit delays.

-Yet another probabilistic approach was presented in [28], where Binary Decision Diagrams (BDDs) [35] were used to take into account internal node correlations and toggle power, at the cost of increased computational effort.
+Yet another probabilistic approach was presented in [28], where Binary Decision Diagrams (BDDs) [35] were used to take into account internal node correlations and toggle power, at the cost of increased computation.
 This approach can become computationally expensive, especially for circuits where toggle power is dominant.
-It will be reviewed in more detail below.
+It will be reviewed in more detail in section 4.